Welcome To Hellhole Palms Loop

 We made our way back to the traffic circle and continued around the circle to the second right which was the continuation of Borrego Springs Road.
 As we made our way back towards CA-78 we found additional metal sculptures including a herd of horses and a huge bird.
 These metal sculptures were very impressive.

 From this point, you would just follow the directions in reverse to get back to the Pilot station.
 Since we came from Yuma Arizona, we covered a lot of ground in one day.
 We felt it was totally worth it.
-The ride through Hellhole Palms and the Metal art were probably one of the most fun rides we have done since we arrived here in Yuma.
+The ride through Hellhole Palms and the Metal art was probably one of the most fun rides we have done since we arrived here in Yuma.
 By staying some additional time in the area you could easily spend more time sightseeing and enjoying the area.
 There is a lot to do in Borrego Springs and we would encourage everyone to visit.

-Check Out The Video On Our YouTube Channel Of This Ride
+Check Out Our Video Of This Ride